hmrc/file-upload/README.md

 [![Build Status](https://travis-ci.org/hmrc/file-upload.svg?branch=master)](https://travis-ci.org/hmrc/file-upload) [ ![Download](https://api.bintray.com/packages/hmrc/releases/file-upload/images/download.svg) ](https://bintray.com/hmrc/releases/file-upload/_latestVersion)

 This API provides a mechanism whereby a client microservice can define and manage an envelope which can later be filled with files and then optionally routed to another system.
 The envelope resources are exposed on the /file-upload/envelopes endpoint.
+Please <i>**DO NOT USE**</i> Test-Only endpoints because they are not available in production and Internal-Use-Only endpoints <i>**WITHOUT PERMISSION.**</i>

 ## Run the application locally